 A platform to share your services / products.

-Saturday market on October 28th 9am – 12 noon.
-Lots of plants for sale at low prices.
-The rains have come, it is time to plant!
+We are having our last Saturday Market of the year on 25th Nov.
+Our next one will only be at the end of Feb.
 Share this:Click to email this to a friend (Opens in new window)Click to print (Opens in new window)Click to share on Facebook (Opens in new window)Click to share on Twitter (Opens in new window)Click to share on Reddit (Opens in new...read more

 A large variety of attractive, flowering succulents are available at your local nursery.
 Planning for autumn planting Fill your boot with compost, compost & more compost!
 Apply to each and every planting bed as nutritious mulch.
 Prepare soil by digging it over to the depth of a large spade, while working in copious amounts of compost and include bonemeal to promote strong root growth.
 Start sowing sweet peas It is sweet pea sowing time – prepare deep trenches for them by digging in compost from your local garden centre and generous dustings of bonemeal or superphosphate (do not use bonemeal if you have dogs).
 Soak the seeds overnight in tepid water before sowing directly.
 Bedding plant of the month: Lobelia There are very few flowers that can match the true blue of Lobelia, that comes in light to dark blue, as well as white and dark pink.
 These grow anywhere in full sun or semi shade and like loose, gritty soil.
 When nothing else seems to grow, punnets of seedlings can still be planted out, provided the area does not receive heavy frost.
 There are also trailing Lobelias, which have a more cascading habit and suitable for hanging baskets, window boxes and for softening edges of raised beds.
 Rose care for March Roses are simply spectacular in autumn!
 To ensure quality blooms into the winter, continue with regular preventative treatments/spraying for black spot, beetles and bollworm.
 As the days get shorter, the roses start to go dormant and withdraw food from their leaves.
 To compensate for this and to provide enough food for new growth and flowers, fertilise with rose food – your local garden centre will advise you on the best option.
 Regular watering is very important if there is insufficient rainfall.
 Heirloom veggies Spice up your food garden with these deliciously different veggie varieties.
 Heirloom varieties are kept true to type, handed down from generation to generation and produce very healthy plants.
 Some of the exciting varieties on the market these days include strange-looking and fiery chillies, different coloured cauliflower, carrots and broccoli, striped beetroot, and different varieties of tomatoes and brinjals.
 In the herb garden Start harvesting and preserving herbs for winter, harvesting small quantities at a time.
 Chop mint, parsley, basil and lemon balm, place in an ice tray, fill with water and freeze.
 Aromatic herbs, like oregano, marjoram, thyme, sage, bay and rosemary, are better air dried.
 Continue to feed herbs monthly with fertiliser and water regularly.
 For patio and balcony gardens, visit your local garden centre for ready to pick potted up miniature veggies for cooking.
 Pruning Neaten evergreen shrubs and hedges without cutting back too harshly.
 Take care not to prune winter or early-spring flowering plants – as you’ll miss out on their annual display.
 March is a good time to prune overgrown conifers and to experiment with conifer topiary.
 Remember to spray them preventatively against infestations of Italian Cypress aphids.
 Coastal gardening (Western Cape, Northern Cape, Eastern Cape, and KwaZulu-Natal) Your local nursery will have some beauties to plant now.
 Look out for these: Gardenia augusta hybrids (Cape jasmine) are possibly the best known scented shrubs in local gardens.
 These neat evergreen shrubs are seldom without buds or blooms from spring through to autumn.
 Grow in rich, well-drained soil in sun or...read more